 - Pre-heat the oven to 400°F. Ready a large glass or stoneware baking dish, about 10″x13″.
 Cut the onions in half from the top to bottom, from root to stem end.
 Trim the root and stem ends flat.
 Peel off the papery skin, then lay each half flat on a cutting board and cut the halves into 6 wedges.

 - Add onion wedges to the baking dish and toss with oil, then sprinkle with salt, pepper and garlic.
-Roast onions uncovered for about 40 minutes, or until they are very soft and the edges are very brown, even a little black in places.
+Roast onions uncovered for about 40 minutes, or until they are very soft and the edges are very brown.
 Remove dish from the oven, toss with the Balsamic and sprinkle with thyme leaves.
+See note below on Balsamic.